sourcegraph/sourcegraph-public-snapshot/docs/config/public.md

 AllowAllLogins = true

-; Only allow git push, repo updates, changeset creation, etc., ; by users with the 'write' permission grant.
+; Only allow git push, repo updates, changeset creation, etc., ; by users with the 'admin' permission grant.
 RestrictWriteAccess = true
 ```